SEND & Pupil Wellbeing

 Staff

 At St Osmund’s, all teachers are teacher of SEND.
-Staff benefit from regular CPD around SEND both offered internally and externally.
-Once a week, the SENDCo offers a ‘working Lunch’ where any and all staff are welcome to drop in to discuss specific students, ask questions or raise concerns.
+Staff benefit from regular CPD around SEND, offered both internally and externally.

 Professionals